 What’s deferred

-The foundation is in place; the layers above it are tracked debt:- Compliance attestation snapshots — a one-click “export this posture for SOC 2 evidence” button.
+The foundation is in place; the layers above it are on the roadmap:- Compliance attestation snapshots — a one-click “export this posture for SOC 2 evidence” button.
 Today, the SQL above is the manual equivalent.
-Debt #3.

 See also